kunsam002/python_sso/README.md

 ## Usage

-Setup the folowing variables to enable access to the SSO Application Server
+Setup the folowing configuration variables to enable access to the SSO Application Server

 ```python
 # In the config.py file